BeRo1985/poca/docs/compiler.md

 The POCA engine is built as a multi‐stage compiler that takes a source file, processes it through several transformation stages, and ultimately generates a stream of bytecode instructions to be executed by a virtual machine (with optional native code JIT support).
 The main stages are:

+1. The Preprocessor (Source Code Preparation)
-1. The Lexer (Lexical Analysis)
+2. The Lexer (Lexical Analysis)
-2. The Transformer (Token Stream Modification)
+3. The Transformer (Token Stream Modification)
-3. The Parser (Syntax Tree Construction)
+4. The Parser (Syntax Tree Construction)
-4. The Bytecode Generator (Code Emission and Optimization)
+5. The Bytecode Generator (Code Emission and Optimization)

 Each stage is designed to operate on a structured data type (typically a linked list or tree of tokens) and contributes to robust error handling and code optimization.

+## 1. The Preprocessor: Preparing the Source Code

+Before any analysis begins, the POCA engine uses a preprocessor to convert raw source files into a normalized form suitable for further compilation.
+This stage is crucial for:

+- **Macro Expansion:** Scanning the input for macro definitions and invocations, then replacing macros with their corresponding expansions.
+- **Include Directive Resolution:** Detecting and recursively processing include statements to incorporate external code files.
+- **Conditional Compilation:** Evaluating conditional directives to include or exclude code segments based on compile-time parameters.
+- **Comment Removal and Whitespace Normalization:** Eliminating comments and redundant whitespace to produce a clean, streamlined source text.

-## 1. The Lexer: Converting Source to Tokens
+## 2. The Lexer: Converting Source to Tokens

 The first step in the POCA engine is lexical analysis, where the source code is transformed into a stream of tokens.
 This process is crucial for understanding the structure and meaning of the code.
 The lexer is responsible for identifying keywords, operators, literals, and other syntactic elements, while also managing whitespace and comments.